Jasper is associated with the birthstone month of January.

 Jasper was a favorite gemstone of ancient times and can be traced back to Greek, Hebrew, Persian, Latin, and Assyrian literature.

 Jasper is a protective stone and is said to align the chakras and balance the yin and yang energies.
-In legend Jasper was believed to protect against evil spirits and forces, and was also believed to bring courage and relief from pain.
+In legend Jasper was believed to protect against evil spirits and forces and was also believed to bring courage and relief from pain.
 It is also said to protect against venomous snake and spider bites.

 Care & Cleaning:

 Jaspers are often sealed with petroleum products therefore they should not be cleaned with water because it can remove the coating / polish.
 It is best to clean your Jasper jewelry with a soft dry cloth.
 As with most gemstones, Jaspers should be kept away from prolonged exposure to extremes of heat and household chemicals that can damage the stone.
-Always keep your Jasper jewelry in a fabric-lined box away from other jewelry items in order to avoid damage / scratching.
+Always keep your Jasper jewelry in a fabric-lined box away from other jewelry items in order to to avoid damage / scratching.